sfgabe/custom_scripts/README.md

 Control a mechanical decora / paddle type light switch with an SG90 Micro Servo and a Raspberry Pi

 Details on Thingiverse here: https://www.thingiverse.com/thing:3289916

+## DHT11.py

+Gets the temp and humity from a DHT11 and sends it out to Home Assistant via MQTT